Prathignya-M/Sales-Performance-Dashboard/README.md

 **Data Analyst | Power BI Developer**

 **Skills:** Power BI • Power Query • DAX • SQL • Microsoft Excel • Data Modeling • Data Visualization

+## 📌 Disclaimer

+This project was developed for learning and portfolio purposes using a publicly available dataset.
+It is intended to demonstrate data analysis, visualization, and business intelligence skills with Power BI.